🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Maui Sunset Sail

-Maui is consistently named amongst the most romantic destinations in the US, and it doesn’t get much better than a sunset sail!
+Travel reviewers consistently name Maui as one of the most romantic destinations in the US, and it doesn’t get much better than a sunset sail!

-Whether you are on a family vacation, romantic getaway, or celebrating something special, few experiences will top a sunset sail off the west coast of Maui.
+Whether you are on a family vacation, a romantic getaway, or celebrating a special occasion, a sunset sail off the west coast of Maui will be something you never forget.

-If you are there during whale migration season (November through April), you may even have the good fortune of spotting a passing humpback!
+Those of you visiting during whale migration season (November through April) may even have the good fortune of spotting a passing humpback!

 Haleakala, Upcountry, North Shore